LucasHasting/Computer-Science-I/README.md

 2. [Extract the zip file](https://www.wikihow.com/Unzip-a-File)

 #### Run from the command line
-1. Find the location of the files
+1. Find the location of the files you want to execute
 2. Copy the path
 3. go to the command line and run the following:
    ```sh